-Organised crime works on a market, so it is often focused on handling stolen goods and smuggling various items that are in demand, such as alcohol, cigarettes and drugs.
-It is also common for prostitution to be carried out in an organised way, which leads to crimes such as pimping and human trafficking.
-Organised crime makes up a criminal operation where crime is committed systematically and for the sake of profit.
+Organised criminality acts on a marketplace and thus often focuses on receiving stolen goods and smuggling attractive goods, for example alcohol, cigarettes, and drugs.
+It is also common for prostitution to be conducted in organised forms, which leads to offences such as procuring and human trafficking.
+Organised criminality constitutes criminal commercial activity, where offences are committed systematically and for the sake of profit.

-Reported offences related to procurement, including aggravated procurement, as well as trafficking in human beings for sexual purposes.
+Reported procuring offences (including aggravated procuring) as well as human trafficking for sexual purposes.
 Source: Reported offences

-The group has not formed for its own sake, but is needed in order to carry out the crime.
+The group has not formed for its own sake but is needed in order to carry out the crimes.
 Different individuals assume various roles, or "trades".
-The term "organisation" should, however, not be taken too literally.
-As a rule, the groups are very flexible — people come and go, the operation falls off but then mobilises again when the next project is to be carried out.
-But it can still be spoken of as an organisation with a solid core that sets the operation in motion and controls it.
-Usually, the organisation benefits from keeping a low profile.
-They want to operate on the illegal market without being seen.
+The term "organisation" should not, however, be taken too literally.
+As a rule, the groups are very flexible — people come and go, the operation declines but is mobilised when the next project is to be carried out.
+However, one can speak of it as an organisation with a solid core which sets in motion and controls the operation.
+The organisation often benefits from maintaining a low profile.
+The members want to operate on the illegal market without being seen.

-But there is also a much more visible kind — organisations where community and brotherhood apparently mean more than the criminal operation.
-It is criminal gangs that can spread anxiety by their provocative behaviour and visible symbols, such as vest tops and emblems.
+Nevertheless, there is also a much more visible kind of organised crime, specifically organisations where community and brotherhood presumably mean more than the criminal operation.
+These are criminal gangs which can spread unease with their provocative behaviour and visible symbols, such as vests and emblems.